12 Legal Documents Required To Sell A House Without A Realtor

 What Documents Are Required for House Sale?

 Selling your home without a realtor is completely doable.
-However, the process will require you to be on top of all your home’s paperwork that otherwise a real estate professional would be taking care of.
+However, the selling process will require you to be on top of all your home’s necessary paperwork that otherwise a real estate professional would be taking care of.
 Besides assessing the market, setting a sale price, and listing your home, there are very important documents you will need to successfully close the sale.
 While this list of documents might seem lengthy, simply knowing what you need can make the closing process for a seller entirely manageable.
 Just take it one document at a time.

 #1 Original Sales Contract